-At Iron Lotus in Winnipeg, Manitoba, on September 14th, 2013.
+At Iron Lotus in Winnipeg, Manitoba, on September 14th, 2013 (the touchup being done on January 18, 2014).
 The specific artist there is Aarom Hemmersbach, who has his own webpage available here.
 Give it a look-over if you're curious about other work that he's done.

 But I made sure that this tattoo parlour and artist was reputable, recommended by others I know in person, had high reviews elsewhere, and uses sterile needles and supplies.
 Nowadays this isn't nearly as much of a worry, since the worry about legal reprecussions will generally keep any reputable tattoo parlour from cutting corners in regards to safety and cleanliness.
 From my limited experience here however, it was very clean, professional, and the artists here did not hesitate to tell someone that a tattoo idea they may have is not suitable to be tattooed (as I heard multiple artists on different occasions talk other people out of tattoos that simply wouldn't work well).
 Aarom however loved the pic, and was confident that he could do a good job on it.

 |How much did it cost?
 Was it expensive?